LemonJust/vodex/docs/napari/how-to.md

 ??? example "Toy Dataset: Creating experiment"

     The data used in these examples is a toy dataset, described in [Data](https://lemonjust.github.io/vodex/data/#toy-dataset).
-    Examples coming soon.
+You can download the toy dataset from [GitHub](https://github.com/LemonJust/vodex/tree/main/data/test/test_movie).
+To create an experiment, we click `Browse`, locate the folder with the three tif files.
+Choose TIFF from the `file type` drop down menu, and click `Fetch files`.
+The files are in the proper prder already, so we click `Save File Order`.
+We enter 10 for `frames per volume` and click `Save Volume Info`.
+You can see that the total number of frames is 42, which is correct, there are 4 volumes and 2 extra frames at the end, which is also correct.
+Finally, we click `Create Experiment`.

 ### 2. Time Annotation